-Today walk two sections of the Kumano Kodo, passing ridge-top villages and oji shrines.
-Nobles would rest at these shrines to refresh themselves and compose poems.
-From Chikatsuyu walk first to Kobiro, then take a local bus to Hoshinmon-oji, before descending to visit Hongu Grand Shrine.
-The symbol of the shrine is the mythological three legged raven, representing the Hongu, Nachi, and Hayatama shrines - the same motif as the one used by the Japan Football Association.
-Take a local bus to either Yunomine Onsen or to Kawayu Onsen, to stay in a comfortable Ryokan (Hot-spring Travellers Inn) with its own hot spring bath or 'rotemburo'.
+We walk two scenic sections of the Kumano Kodo, passing ridge-top villages and oji shrines.
+Nobles rested at these shrines to refresh themselves and compose poems.
+We walk first to Kobiro, then take a local bus to Hoshinmon-oji, before descending to Hongu Grand Shrine.
+The symbol of the shrine is the mythological threelegged raven, representing the Hongu, Nachi, and Hayatama shrines.
+Then we take a local bus to Yunomine Onsen or Kawayu Onsen, to stay in a comfortable Ryokan with its own hot spring bath or 'rotemburo'.